Cultural competence in healthcare: Medical education

-The importance of training medical students to become culturally competent physicians has been widely recognized by accrediting and professional organizations, including the Accreditation Council on Graduate Medical Education (ACGME), the Liaison Committee on Medical Education (LCME), the American Medical Association (AMA), and the Institute of Medicine (IOM).
+The critical importance of training medical students to be future culturally competent physicians has been recognized by accrediting bodies such as the Accreditation Council on Graduate Medical Education (ACGME) and the Liaison Committee on Medical Education (LCME) and other medical organizations such as American Medical Association (AMA) and the Institute of Medicine (IOM).

-Culture competence extends far beyond ethnicity and race.
-In addition to these aspects of identity, it encompasses the ability to understand and respect a range of cultural values and practices.
-Healthcare professionals are required to consider the needs of their patients, regardless of their personal beliefs.
-Self-reflection of their origin, including upbringing and personal experiences, often fosters empathy and improves patient care.
+Culture is definitely beyond ethnicity and race.
+Healthcare professionals need to learn about the tolerance of other's beliefs.
+Professional care is about meeting patients' needs even if they do not align with the caretaker's personal beliefs.
+Discovering one's own beliefs and their origin (from upbringing or modeling of parents, for example) helps understand what is believed and moderates actions at times when others are cared for with different beliefs.
+As a result, it is essential for healthcare professionals to practice cultural competence and recognize the differences as well as cultural sensitivities to provide holistic care for the patients.

-According to the LCME standard for cultural competence, medical faculty and students must understand how diverse cultures perceive and interpret health practices.
-Based on these expectations, many U.S. medical schools have incorporated cultural competency training throughout their curricula.
-For example, a review of one medical school's 2014 spring semester found that cultural competency was included in 33 lessons across 13 courses.
-Another search was performed on health disparities, yielding 16 events in 10 courses covering the topic.
+According to the LCME standard for cultural competence, "the faculty and students must demonstrate an understanding of the manner in which people of diverse culture and belief systems perceive health and illness and respond to various symptoms, diseases, and treatments."
+In response to the mandates, medical schools in the U.S. have incorporated teaching cultural competency in their curricula.
+A search on cultural competency in the curriculum of a medical school revealed that it was covered in 33 events in 13 courses in spring 2014.
+A similar search was performed on health disparities yielding 16 events in 10 courses covering the topic.

+The cultural competence curriculum is intended to improve the interaction between patients and physicians and to assure that students will possess the knowledge, skills, and attitudes that enable them to provide high quality and culturally competent care to patients and their families as well as the general medical community.

 A "visual intervention" was completed to educate healthcare professionals on the dangers of subconscious discrimination toward minority groups in order to lessen the common discrimination certain races or ethnicities face in a healthcare setting.
 This study allowed for physicians to focus more on the problems of their patients, and truly listening to their issues.
 By creating a supportive space that fosters a strong channel of communication, the study targeted the lack of connection between healthcare professionals and patients due to either language barriers or the patient's mistrust in the professional.